KyleeValencia/Capstone-Project-R-EDA/README.md

 # Capstone-Project-R-EDA
-This is code is for Capstone Project
+This is code is for TETRIS Capstone Project